Complete WEBD-110 and WEBD-125

 Explore Web Design & Development

-Capitalize on the growing demand for web designers and developers with an integrated degree.
-Champlain's online associate degree in web design and development will familiarize you with both creative design and back-end programming, and help you hone your existing web skills or launch your career in this dynamic field.
+Capitalize on the growing demand for web developers and designers with a web design & development associate degree.
+Champlain's web development degree will familiarize you with both creative design and coding, and help you hone your existing web skills or launch your career in this dynamic field.

 Build Your Career Future

-With an integrated approach, our online web design and development associate degree will help you build key technical skills (including knowledge of over 19 key applications, platforms, and programming languages, listed below) in addition to in-demand soft skills such as problem-solving and communication.
-You'll emerge prepared to build fully functional, well-designed websites that are effective, user-focused, secure, and achieve business goals.
-Plus, it's a solid stepping stone toward a full bachelor's degree in web design & development for those who are returning to school after time away, or embarking on their first degree.
+With an integrated approach, our online web design and development associate degree will help you build key technical skills (including knowledge of over 19 key applications, platforms, and programming languages, listed below) including javascript, HTML, CSS and design fundamentals such as user experience (UX) and usability through layout and graphics in addition to in-demand soft skills such as problem-solving and communication.
+You'll emerge prepared for your web design career, ready to build fully functional, well-designed websites that are effective, user-focused, secure, and achieve business goals.
+Plus, the web design associate degree it's a solid stepping stone toward a full bachelor's degree in web design and development for those who are returning to school after time away, or embarking on their first degree.

 Learn more about Champlain's 100% online web design & development associate degree, designed for working professionals.

-Champlain's online web design & development courses encompass the top skills needed by today's web professionals.
-Graduates of the program are required to complete the following courses.
+Champlain's web design degree online courses encompass the top skills needed by today's web professionals.
+Graduates of the web developer associate degree program are required to complete the following courses.

 Professional Courses (39 credits)